Today is a roundup of

 - Add “wow” factor to tablescape

-- Coordinate with and extend table theme details
+- Coordinate with & extend table theme details

 - Save the expense of buying napkin rings

 - Add inexpensive new element to table setting

-- Pile in large basket for buffet setups
+- Arrange in large basket for buffet setups

 And, a collection of napkins in a variety of colors and prints takes little storage space — unlike most tableware which is breakable and bulky.

 Clicking on pictures and post titles will take you directly to the table setting highlighted.
 For your convenience, I’ve also provided links to similar fabric napkins and illustrated how-to books available at Amazon.

 Since it’s nearly St. Patrick’s Day, let’s start with a shamrock napkin fold.

 The first napkin fold I tried, was the four-leaf clover in Elegant Tablescape for St. Patrick’s Day.
 Like many napkin folds, it didn’t require any ring to hold it together.